David Kedrowski

-David R. Kedrowski (March 15, 1942) was a Democratic politician and legislator from Wisconsin.
+David R. Kedrowski (born March 15, 1942) is a retired American teacher and Democratic politician from Bayfield County, Wisconsin.
+He served 8 years in the Wisconsin State Assembly, representing Wisconsin's 74th Assembly district from 1973 to 1981.
+He also served as chief clerk of the Assembly during the 85th Wisconsin Legislature (1981–1982).

+Biography

 Born in Wisconsin Rapids, Wisconsin, Kedrowski graduated from the University of Wisconsin–Stevens Point in 1966.
 He served in the Wisconsin State Assembly for four terms, and was the Speaker pro tempore.
 He was a member of the Bayfield County Democratic Party, the Washburn Men's Club, and the Washburn Snowmobile Club.